danielcuthbert/Carhacking/W108 Tachometer/README.md

 3. 370 Resistor
 4. Zener Diode 5.1v
 5. H111N 6-PIN DIP HIGH SPEED LOGIC OPTOCOUPLER
-6. 290 Resistor
+6. 290 Resistor (only needed to test the H111N is working)
 7. Arduino Nano

 The idea for the above is that we have potentially 14+v coming in from the coil.
-We need to drop that down to 5v before it hits the opto coupler on pin 1, and when we supply 3.3v from the Arduino, it will output a lovely square wave, which is better to read using C++
+We need to drop that down to 5v before it hits the opto coupler on pin 1, and when we supply 3.3v from the Arduino, it will output a lovely square wave, which is better to read digitally.

 Using LTSpice to confirm this (it's a great tool if you haven't used it before) confirms it works in theory